- What other names is Black Cohosh known by?

 Possibly Effective for...

 Some women take black cohosh for hot flashes related to breast cancer treatment.
 Women with breast cancer should not use black cohosh without talking to their cancer specialist or other health provider.
 Some early research suggested that black cohosh might reduce hot flashes in breast cancer patients, but more recent and higher quality research shows that black cohosh does not reduce hot flashes in women with breast cancer.
-Also, there is some question as to whether black cohosh is safe for women with breast cancer.
+There is some question as to whether black cohosh is safe for women with breast cancer.
 It is important for a woman with breast cancer to discuss any use of black cohosh with her health provider before using it.

 Insufficient Evidence to Rate Effectiveness for...